BeforeTheBloat/bds-btb/README.md

 To run this project, on the **nodejs branch**, for Windows 10/11 or Linux, you will need to have [Node.js](https://nodejs.org/en) installed on your system and to do the following.
 1. Clone the repository locally or download it.
 Then extract the directory.
 2. Open up the terminal and enter `cd <server_folder_you_just_downloaded>` (excluding the arrows).
-3. Then enter `npm i`
+3. Then enter `npm run start`.
+After the dependencies have been installed your server will be up and running.
-4. After the dependencies have been installed enter `npm run start` After this the server should start running.
 Configure server properties in the `./server.properties` file in the root of the directory.
 To install a plugin simply drag the plugin archive or folder into the `./plugins` directory